Madhusudan0626/Income_vs_Age_Analysis/README.md

 ```
 🛠️ Methodology

 Data Preparation: Cleaned the dataset by handling missing values and removing duplicates.

 Exploratory Data Analysis (EDA): Explored the data distribution and visualized key patterns using various      plotting techniques.

 Correlation Analysis: Examined relationships between age and income to identify trends.

 Modeling (if applicable): Applied regression techniques to predict income based on demographic factors.

-📈 Results

-    Correlation Findings: Identified a moderate correlation between age and income, indicating that income         generally increases with age up to a certain point.

-    Insights:
-        Younger individuals (ages 25-35) show varied income levels.
-        Higher income levels tend to plateau or decrease slightly beyond middle age.
-    Model Performance (if applicable):
-        Accuracy: X% (if a predictive model was used)
-        Evaluation Metrics: Provide metrics like MSE, RMSE, R², etc.

 🚀 Getting Started